dotnet/wpf/Documentation/docs/using-fluent.md

 Enabling Fluent theme in WPF application is supported at two levels : **Application** and **Window**.

 There are two ways in which you can use \ enable Fluent theme in your WPF Applications - including the Fluent theme resource dictionaries or you can use the experimental **ThemeMode** APIs.

+> [!NOTE]
+> Both the ways have the same effect i.e. the APIs only includes the ResourceDictionary as convenience.

 ### Setting Fluent theme by including Fluent theme ResourceDictionary